 Ah, the glowing Comm Ave!
 Could we even have a holiday lighting round-up without including this dazzling boulevard of lights?
 Pair it with a walk through the Garden and the Commons for the ultimate holiday walk!

 There may not be a tree lighting ceremony nor holiday activities on Copley Square this year, but you can still catch the Square’s glowing Christmas tree which will be lit all season long!

 Whether it’s Halloween or the holidays, Beacon Hill sure knows how to work the seasonal decorations.
 Boston’s oldest neighborhood turns particularly beautiful this time of year, so make sure to take a stroll through its cobble-stone streets to catch some amazing displays this holiday season!

 The Seaport officially transformed into the Snowport earlier in November and although there’s no ice rink this year there’s plenty of holiday fun to go around still.
-Catch their dazzling tree, go curling or take a stroll with Betty the Yeti at their Winter Wonderland to get into the holiday spirit!
+Catch their dazzling tree, go curling, or sip on the some hot cocoa to get into the holiday spirit!

 The Macy’s tree is coming back to Downtown Crossing, albeit without a grand ceremony.
-Don’t forget to snap a pic or two when doing your holiday shopping!
+Don’t forget to snap a pic or two while you’re doing your holiday shopping!

 8. Faneuil Hall & Quincy Market

-Faneuil Hall may not be getting a grand tree or light show this year, but merchants have put up lovely decorations around the market to make it look extra cheerful in this strange year!
-Make sure to pay them a visit to support local vendors and check out their beautiful holiday décor.
+Faneuil Hall’s massive tree returns this year after its absence last year, and merchants have put up lovely decorations around the market to make it look extra cheerful Make sure to pay them a visit to support local vendors and check out their beautiful holiday décor.

 9. Christopher Columbus Park